evanmoser/database-replicator/README.md

 # database-replicator

-Profile-based database table replication and sync tool
+Profile-based database table replication utility for any SQLAlchemy supported database (MSSQL to MySQL, MySQL to MySQL, MySQL to MSSQL, etc).

 ## Running the application